Rel1cx/eslint-react/.github/CONTRIBUTING.md

 - Most importantly, we beg your patience: the team must balance your request against many other responsibilities — fixing other bugs, answering other questions, new features, new documentation, etc. The issue list is not paid support and we cannot make guarantees about how fast your issue can be resolved.

 ## Pull Request Guidelines

+Before you start adding code to the project, make sure you are passionate about what the project is doing rather than the project itself.
+And agree with the [Design philosophy](../README.md#Philosophy) of the project.
+And the changes you are making to the rules are following the [Rule introduction or modification principles](../README.md#Rule-introduction-or-modification-principles).

 - You have to [sign your commits](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits).